ovotech/mantle/README.md

 ### Authorisation

-If you have `gcloud` set up locally, and you have the Cloud KMS CryptoKey Encrypter and/or Decrypter Role(s), the tool will already be able to encrypt/decrypt.
+If you have `gcloud` set up locally, and your user has the `Cloud KMS CryptoKey Encrypter` and/or `Cloud KMS CryptoKey Decrypter` Role(s), the tool will already be able to encrypt/decrypt.

 If you're running the binary in an automated way (i.e. with a Service Account):